Where Some Ideas Are Stranger Than Others...

 The Tragedy of Duncan Campbell Scott

 In 1862, Isabella Campbell MacCallum, often better known as the wife of Reverend William Campbell Scott, gave birth to a baby boy.
-Since she was an Onondaga woman from Kahnawake, she gave him an Onondaga name: Dehawennontye 'Floating Voice' or 'Words Flying in Both Directions.'
+Since she was an Onondaga woman from Kahnawake, she gave him an Onondaga name: Dehawennontye "Floating Voice" or "Words Flying in Both Directions."
 The new baby's father gave him a different name: Duncan Campbell Scott.

+Whatever else may have been happening in his professional life, it is clear that his own heritage, both Indigenous and religious, began to haunt him.
 Two of Scott's poems are especially famous.
 One of them is 'Powassan's Drum,' written shortly after the police raid on the Haudenosaunee long house government, in which the steady drumbeats of an angry medicine man set the pace of the meter.
-Indigenous drumming made Scott deeply uncomfortable.
+Indigenous drumming made Scott deeply uncomfortable, a discomfort drilled into him by his father based on the tenets of methodism.
 Eventually this discomfort led him to stop playing the only percussion instrument he had ever used, his well-loved grand piano.
 The other poem was written nearly a quarter century earlier than 'Powassan's Drum.'
 It's name?

 'The Onondaga Madonna.'